Tafara-N/alx-react/0x01-react_intro/README.md

     "test": "jest"
 ```

-Running the first script should start your dev server and build without any error
+- Running the second script should start your test suites and pass for each test
-Running the second script should start your test suites and pass for each test
+- Running the first script should start your dev server and build without any error

 Repo:
 GitHub repository: alx-react
 Directory: 0x01-react_intro
 File: `task_5/dashboard/config/setupTests.js, task_5/dashboard/package.json`